xet7/TSC/tsc/docs/pages/conventions.md

-versioning however requires us to handle features or other changes that break backward compatibility specifically, they are not allowed to just go into the next release, i.e. into `devel`, so that the user is able to derive compatibility information from SMC’s version number.
+versioning however requires us to handle features or other changes that break backward compatibility specifically, they are not allowed to just go into the next release, i.e. into `devel`, so that the user is able to derive compatibility information from TSC’s version number.
 To prevent feature branches from getting silently out-of-date when they are completed and not merged into devel, we maintain specific `devel-X.0.0` branches that serve the purpose of the `devel`